Why The Ginny & Georgia Cast Looks So Familiar

 Before she was spiking shakes as Georgia, Howey appeared in shows like "NCIS," "Hart of Dixie," and "90210" in the first half of the 2010s.
 One of her first multi-episode roles was as Whitney Taylor in the 2014 ABC Family series "Twisted."
 That show follows teen Danny (Avan Jogia) after he is released from a juvenile detention center where he served time for his involvement with the death of his aunt.
 Howey's character on "Twisted" and Georgia have one thing in common — they're both free spirits.

-Viewers might recall the 2016 Fox show "The Exorcist," meant as a sequel to the original 1973 film.
+Viewers might recall the 2016 Fox show "The Exorcist," meant as a sequel to the original 1973 horror classic.
 Howey played Kat Rance, a young woman whose parents believe she's being possessed.
-More recently, audiences may recognize the actress from her recurring roles as Reagan in The CW's "Batwoman" or as Alison B. in Hulu's "Dollface."
+More recently, audiences may recognize the actress from her recurring roles as Reagan in The CW's "Batwoman," as Alison B. in Hulu's "Dollface," or as Megan in the 2025 Netflix movie "Kinda Pregnant."

 Antonia Gentry as Ginny Miller

 The Ginny of "Ginny & Georgia" is a firecracker.
 She's willing to stand up for what she believes in and call out problematic teachers but is still trying to find her place in this world.
-Throughout Season 1, she experiences all the drama that comes with moving to a new town, making new friends, and dating.
+Throughout Season 1, she experiences all the drama that comes with moving to a new town, making new friends, and dating, while Season 2 sees Ginny deal with harder truths as she tries to understand her mother's past and work through it for herself.

 Antonia Gentry started with shorts before booking her first full-length project.
 She was in the TV short "PSA Don't Text and Drive Pay Attention" in 2014 and the short "Lone Wolf Mason" in 2015.
 It's funny that her first acting credit is a texting and driving public service announcement, because her first full-length feature is about a team of driver's education instructors.
 "Driver's Ed: Tales from the Street" was released in 2015 and used the crowdfunding platform Indiegogo to finance itself.

 But if you recognize Gentry, it's probably from her next film.
 She played Jasmine in the 2018 Netflix film "Candy Jar."
-The film received positive reviews, with Decider telling readers to stream it and Junkee calling it "one of the loveliest teen films you're not watching" in their 2020 review.
+The film received positive reviews, with Junkee calling it "one of the loveliest teen films you're not watching" in their 2020 review.
 The film was the first of multiple Netflix projects for Gentry.
 Just a year later she had a guest role in "Raising Dion," a superhero series from the streamer, before landing her starring role in "Ginny & Georgia."
+In 2024, she starred in the Hulu film "Prom Dates" and the Netflix time-bending slasher movie "Time Cut."

 Diesel La Torraca as Austin Miller

-Diesel La Torraca is only 10, and his "Georgia & Ginny" co-stars aren't even the biggest celebrities he's worked with.
+Diesel La Torraca is the youngest member of the cast, but his "Ginny & Georgia" co-stars aren't even the biggest celebrities he's worked with.
 Before playing the "Harry Potter"-loving Austin Miller, La Torraca was in a film with Lupita Nyong'o – the 2019 zombie film "Little Monsters," which is also his first acting credit.
 In the Hulu horror-comedy, La Torraca portrayed Felix, lover of all things Darth Vader.
-As it turns out, he came to "Ginny & Georgia" with some experience playing a character who's fixated on a sci-fi-fantasy franchise.
+So he came to "Ginny & Georgia" with some experience playing a character who's fixated on a sci-fi/fantasy franchise.

-The young actor's work with Netflix started that same year with "Ginny and & Georgia."
+The young actor's work with Netflix started that same year with "Ginny & Georgia."
 He also contributed the voice of Chazzie the zookeeper's son in the animated film "Back to the Outback."
-Other voice actors in the film include Isla Fisher and Keith Urban.
+Other voice actors in the film included Isla Fisher and Keith Urban.

 Jennifer Robertson as Ellen Baker